onbloc/adena-wallet/packages/adena-module/README.md

-# Adena Wallet
+# Adena Module

-This proejct is Adena Wallet.

-The wallet instance of Adena handles account information management, signature authentication, and transaction generation.
+The Adena Module handles the management of account information, transaction generation, and signature authentication.

 ## Index